lv8621/PRODIGY_ML_01/README.md

 Clonethis repository to your local machine.
 Install the required dependencies by running: pip install numpy pandas scikit-learn.

 Usage
 To train the linear regression model and predict house prices:

+Prepare your dataset: Ensure that you have a CSV file with columns SquareFootage, Bedrooms, Bathrooms, and Price containing the house data.
+Replace house_data.csv with your dataset file name.

+Train the linear regression model: Open the Jupyter Notebook or Python script provided in the repository and run the code to train the model using the given dataset.

+Make predictions: After training the model, you can use it to predict house prices for new data by providing the features (square footage, bedrooms, and bathrooms) of the houses you want to predict.

 Results